srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/08-Implement Azure Functions.md

 # Lab 08 - Implement Azure Functions

+## Lab overview

 In this walkthrough, we will create a Function App to display a Hello message when there is an HTTP request.

-## Objectives
+## Lab objectives

 In this lab, you will complete the following tasks: